 In addition, as part of your registration with us, we require that you are able to communicate in English to the standards equivalent to level 7 of the International English Language Testing System, with no element below level 6.5.
 This is not part of our CPD requirements, but part of our Standards of Proficiency which every registrant must meet.
 If English is your first language, then you will already meet this standard.

-If English is not your first language, then you will normally have passed this test or an equivalent test when you applied to us for registration.
+If English is not your first language, then you will normally have passed this test or an equivalent test when you applied to us for registration.2

 It is possible that a submission to us might raise serious concerns with the CPD assessors, not about your CPD activity, but about your ability to meet our standards for your communication in English.
 If this were the case, then we would have to decide whether to take action through our fitness to practise process in order to protect the public.
 However, we consider that this is very unlikely to happen, and would not effect those registrants whose first language is English.
+In particular, if you are dyslexic, you should be assured that the purpose of this standard is to ensure that registered health professionals can communicate effectively, in order to practise safely and effectively, and it is not intended to bar people with dyslexia from being registered.